 I still am pretty committed to getting our main living room painted before we actually move in.
 Now I only have 3 days left to finish.
 Still worth it.

+There’s one more ingredient that takes it to the next level: BASIL.
 Until a few weeks ago, I hadn’t jumped on the basil-is-yummy-in-sweet-things-bandwagon.
 It just sounded weird to me.
 Basil is for pesto and pizza, not dessert.
 But then I went to a restaurant a few weeks ago and tried their Watermelon Basil Lemonade…I’m a convert.
 This recipe is not light on the basil flavor, so if you are dubious you might want to decrease it a little.
 But try to overcome your dubiousness.
-I promise, it is delicious.
+I promise, it is delicious!

-- 1 cup fresh lemon juice (juice from 4 lemons), rinds reserved
+- 1 cup lemon juice, juice from 4 fresh lemons, rinds reserved

 - 1/2 – 3/4 cup sugar